-Yes, it’s become a real thing in 2021 – practising not just safe sex but Covid-safe sex this Valentine’s Day.
+Yes, it’s become a real thing in 2021 – practising not just safe sex but Covid-safe sex during this pandemic.

 After all, while you do want to get things all hot and steamy metaphorically, you don’t really want to feel hot and steamy (read: feverish) IRL these days because a rising temperature can only mean one thing… jialat, you have to see a doctor right away.

 In fact, the New York City Health Department recently even issued a two-page memo on “strategies to reduce the risk of spreading COVID-19 during sex” because “decisions about sex… need to be balanced with personal and public health”.